The difference between eCommerce and eBusiness is important to understand if you want to be up to date with the current global business trends.

 What Is the Difference Between a Business Model and an eBusiness Model?

 As the Internet engulfs every aspect of our lives, terms like eTail have become popular; this is the selling of retail products and services over the Internet.
 Other ones like eCommerce and eBusiness are more popular.
-These terms are often used interchangeably, as if they were the same.
+These two terms are often used interchangeably as if they were the same.
 In practical terms, they are two different concepts, and understanding the difference between them can be beneficial to how you run your company.

 The Difference Between eCommerce and eBusiness